 a quote from deloitte

-This can be detrimental to our performance – people spend more time hopping from one meeting to another or replying to messages than focusing solely and mindfully on their tasks.
+This can be detrimental to our performance – people spend more time hopping from one meeting to another or reacting to messages than making real progress on their priorities.
+Over time, this leads to slower decision-making, fragmented attention, and lower quality output.

 When done right, asynchronous communication in the workplace brings many benefits: